jobrouter/php-rest-client/docs/introduction.rst

 `JobRouter® <https://www.jobrouter.com/>`_ is a scalable digitalisation platform which links processes, data and documents.
 This JobRouter Client eases the access to the REST API.
-The library supports JobRouter® versions 4.2-5.2.

 The library can be used to automate tasks in PHP scripts like importing or synchronising data in the JobData module, start processes or working with